Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Positron transport system

 To transport positrons with high spatial resolution, it is crucial to maintain a consistent magnetic field in the transportation region of the PTS.
-This requires that the magnetic fields produced by the MMS solenoid and the ECAL solenoid be of similar magnitude to that of the TS solenoid, as this affects the magnetic field within the TS solenoid.
+This requires that the magnetic fields produced by the MMS solenoid and the ECAL solenoid be of similar magnitude to that of the transport solenoid, as this affects the magnetic field within the transport solenoid.
 In our experiment, we use a yoke to shield against magnetic field interference between different regions.
 We then control the magnetic field and its distribution by adjusting the current through the various components.

 The magnetic field distribution is shown in \cref{fig:PTS_MEG}.
 The arrangement of the magnetic flux lines confirms that the magnetic field is uniform.
-By adjusting the current in the different solenoids, we can control the magnetic field to approximately 0.1~T. The decrease at the end of the MMS magnet is a minor effect, and the corresponding T1 section is located at the point where the MMS solenoid yoke and the transportation solenoid overlap, causing an increase in the magnetic field in this overlapping region to about 0.114~T. The same applies to the T3, but since the ECAL solenoid is smaller than the MMS solenoid, the edge effect is less pronounced.
-The maximum magnetic field intensity caused by the edge effect does not exceed the predetermined 12\%, and the affected region is very short.
-According to the simulation results, this edge effect has little impact on the overall transmission performance.
+By adjusting the current in the different solenoids, we can control the magnetic field to approximately 0.1~T. The decrease in the magnetic field at the end of the MMS is attributed to the fringe field of the solenoid, whereas the increase is due to the connection between the MMS yoke and T1.
+The interaction between the MMS and T1, along with the enhancing effect of the yoke, contributes to the magnetic field reaching 0.114 T in this region.
+The same applies to the T3, but since the ECAL solenoid is smaller than the MMS solenoid, the edge effect is less pronounced.
+Since the maximum magnetic field intensity caused by the edge effect does not exceed the predetermined 12\%, and the affected region is very short, this edge effect has little impact on the overall transmission performance, according to the simulation results.